 You have a choice to power the LNBs from the TX.
 Each input can have 0V, 13V, 18V, or a 13V+22khz tone to 18V+22Khz tone.

-The device is a service independendt, you can use andy signal from any sat company like DirectTV ,Dish network, Bell media, Shaw communications or any free to air service 50-3000Mhz
+The device is service independent.
+You can use any signal from any satellite company like DirectTV, Dish Network, Bell Media, Shaw Communications, or any free-to-air service 50-3000Mhz.

-The TX has an SC/APC angle-polished connector and only SC/APC fiber connectors should be used.
+The TX has an SC/APC angle-polished connector, and only SC/APC fiber connectors should be used.

 Thank you for reaching out to us.
 The F-LB61-CWDM-TX/RX is an excellent choice for sending 6 L-band signals over a single fiber.